 Data on the success of programs in the United States is still very limited.
 San Francisco has not yet shown a decease in plastic bag litter, but the program is still fairly new.
-There are no fee programs in effect in the country, but experiences in Ireland (33 cent fee) and Toronto (5 cent fee) have shown that fees can decrease plastic bag consumption dramatically.
+There are no fee programs in effect in the country, but experiences in Ireland and Toronto have shown that fees can decrease plastic bag consumption dramatically.
 And Ireland has demonstrated some decrease in overall litter.
 Programs targeted at improving recycling at the point-of-sale stores have been able to enhance plastic bag recycling rates.